proact-de/ansible-module-opensshhostkeys/README.md

 ## Installation

-Drop this directory into your Ansible modules folder.
+Drop `openssh_hostkey.py`from this repository into your Ansible modules folder.
 Destination hosts will need python cryptography installed to be able to use this module.
-You will have to ensure this manually with your playbook.
+You will have to ensure this manually with your playbook (see <https://github.com/proact-de/ansible-role-openssh> for example how to do this)

 ### Example usage